j-morano/contemporary-z/README.md

                                if no NUMBER is provided, the max_results number from configuration is used.
-      --list-all             list all the directories of the database -r                         remove directories from the database, by introducing, interactively, its numbers separated
+      --list-all             list all the directories of the database -r                         remove a directory from the database, interactively --sync                 sync directories (remove all non-existent
-                               by spaces.
-      --sync                 sync directories (remove all non-existent
                                 directories)
       --help     display this help and exit